math4tots-misc/tt/src/README.md

      to be "type-safe".
      It's ok to have areas that are less "safe" in some ways, if the underlying semantics are "unsafe" like with JSON.
+     Just make sure that the boundaries of what is "safe" and what isn't is clear.
-     In tt, the interactions are completely strongly statically typed, but Json itself is just treated as one blob type, and will throw an exception if you try to use it in the wrong way.
+     In tt, the interactions are completely strongly statically typed, but Json itself is just treated as one blob type, and will throw a runtime exception if you try to use it in the wrong way.

 3. Fast
   1. If it can be done fast while preserving the above two philosophies,